Nitya0698/News-Article-Scraper/README.txt

-Dynamic/Self-Updating python based news-article scraper.
+Dynamic/Self-Updating Python-based news-article scraper.

---install using
+Install using:
---bash setup.sh
+    bash setup.sh

+Then run:
-Then --python3 main_scraper.py
+    python3 main_scraper.py
+or
-or --python3 batch_scraper.py
+    python3 batch_scraper.py

-(batch_scraper will need a .txt file as an input containing links to all news articles, Sample_articles.txt is provided, run using "python3 batch_scraper.py sample_articles.txt")
+The batch scraper requires a `.txt` file containing links to news articles; a sample file `Sample_articles.txt` is provided.
+Run it using:
+    python3 batch_scraper.py sample_articles.txt

-(IMPORTANT, There is currently no check in place for veryfying whether the URL is actually a news Article, it is assumed by default)
+IMPORTANT: There is currently no check to verify whether the URL is a valid news article; it is assumed by default.

-Flow of Program-
+Flow of the program:

-Given an input URL, Extracts Domain name for it, domain = extracted.domain
+    Given an input URL, the domain is extracted using `domain = extracted.domain`.

-First Check Databse if Domain name already exists
+    First, the database is checked to see if the domain already exists for the following fields:
         1. Author
         2. Date Published
         3. Time Published
         4. Title of Article
         5. Content of Article

-If Domain Name is not in database, Call LLM to fetch fresh XPATHS and store them.
+    If the domain is not in the database, the LLM is called to fetch fresh XPaths and store them.

-otherwise fetch previous XPATHS, loop through each of them and check if validation works or not.

-Now fetch the content using extract_content_with_xpaths()
+    Otherwise, previous XPaths are fetched, validated, and used to extract content via `extract_content_with_xpaths()`.

-Validate each field using validate_extracted_fields()
+    Each field is validated using `validate_extracted_fields()`.

-Constraints Considered for validation-
+    Validation constraints include:
-1. Author not empty and less than 25 words
+        1. Author not empty and < 25 words
         2. Date not empty
         3. Time not empty
-4. Title not empty and too short < 10 words
+        4. Title not empty and > 10 words
-5. Content not empty and not too short < 100 words
+        5. Content not empty and > 100 words
-6. Key word extraction in Title and Content, if keywords overlap atleast 50% then validate
+        6. Keyword overlap between Title and Content ≥ 50%

-(All of these settings can be adjusted in code)
+    These settings can be adjusted in the code.

-Next if any field Fails Validation, Only the Fields that failed validation are sent again to the LLM, which now returns a new XPATH after scanning the article again, to save token cost the HTML is cleaned up first using BeautifulSoup cleaned_html = str(soup)
+    If any field fails validation, only the failed fields are sent again to the LLM, which returns a new XPath after scanning the cleaned HTML using BeautifulSoup: cleaned_html = str(soup)

-Then with the new fields -
-Validation is done again, calling the validate_extracted_fields, This is done upto 3 times, which can be changed by changing this variable.
-MAX_RETRIES = 3

-If even after MAX_RETRIES, The LLM fails to fetch the correct XPATH, then a failsafe can be set, called ENABLE_DIRECT_LLM_FALLBACK = True
+    Validation is retried up to `MAX_RETRIES = 3`.
-This will send all failed fields to the LLM and request the content directly.
+    If fields still fail, setting `ENABLE_DIRECT_LLM_FALLBACK = True` sends all failed fields directly to the LLM to fetch content.

-All content is then finally saved to the ARTICLES table.
+    All final content is saved to the ARTICLES table, and validated XPaths are stored in TRACKING_DOMAINS.

-The XPATHS that worked/were validated are then uploaded to the TRACKING_DOMAINS table.

-Only the most_recent 5 XPATHS are used, so it is kind of self-healing and updating.
+    Only the 5 most recent XPaths are used, making the system self-healing and updating.

-Helper Files-
+Helper files include:

-LLM_XPATH_GENERATION.py

-(Imported functions, contains LLM Prompts that fetch XPATHS)
+    LLM_XPATH_GENERATION.py (LLM prompts for fetching XPaths)

-keyword_matcher.py
+    keyword_matcher.py (logic for keyword matching)

-(Imported function, contains logic for keyword matching between Title and Content)

-Create_Tracking_Domains_Database.py
-Create_Articles_Database.py
+    Create_Tracking_Domains_Database.py and Create_Articles_Database.py (database schemas)

-(Contains Database Schema, will create a new database when run)

-batch_scraper.py
+    batch_scraper.py (runs multiple articles sequentially)

-(Batch scraper, Can create a articles.txt containing Article URL's and will run them one by one)

-Helper Functions in Main_Scraper.py-
+Helper functions in main_scraper.py include:

-1. extract_datetime_from_elements()
-//Extract datetime from Xpath
+    extract_datetime_from_elements() - Extract datetime from XPath

-2. extract_content_with_xpaths()
-//Extract Content using xpath

-3. validate_extracted_fields
-// Validate using conditions for verifying content etc.
+    extract_content_with_xpaths() - Extract content using XPath
+    validate_extracted_fields() - Validate extracted data per defined conditions